Council on Accreditation of Peer Recovery Support Services (CAPRSS)

 CAPRSS Eligibility

-• Emerging organizations seeking information and resources to develop their recovery support services and programs
+- Emerging organizations with at least 2 years of providing service seeking information and resources to develop their recovery support services and programs

 Accreditation is an intensive process that looks at seven areas (domains):